makma/fingerprintjs.com/content/index/payment-fraud.md

   cards:
     - icon: /img/uploads/anonymous_user_identification.png
       title: Coupon and Promo Abuse
-      markdown__Content: Ensure your promotions are used fairly and not repeated or stacked to remove all profit from your sales.
+      content: Ensure your promotions are used fairly and not repeated or stacked to remove all profit from your sales.
       iconAlt: identification card
       iconTitle: identification card
     - icon: /img/uploads/payment_processing.png
       title: Credit Card Fraud Detection
-      markdown__Content: Prevent fraudsters from using your site to test stolen credit cards through multiple small purchases.
+      content: Prevent fraudsters from using your site to test stolen credit cards through multiple small purchases.
       iconAlt: Credit card fraud detection
       iconTitle: Credit card fraud detection
     - title: Card Cracking
-      markdown__Content: Stop malicious actors from testing combinations of expiry dates, postal codes, and CVVs with lists of purchased PANs.
+      content: Stop malicious actors from testing combinations of expiry dates, postal codes, and CVVs with lists of purchased PANs.
 Make credit card payment fraud a problem of the past.
       icon: /img/uploads/bot_detection.png
       iconAlt: Bot detection for card cracking prevention
       iconTitle: Bot detection for card cracking prevention
     - title: Friendly Fraud
-      markdown__Content: Sometimes a real user will dispute payments even though they received a product or service.
+      content: Sometimes a real user will dispute payments even though they received a product or service.
 Flag these users easily to prevent future chargebacks.
       icon: /img/uploads/account_fraud.png
       iconAlt: Friendly fraud prevention
       iconTitle: Friendly fraud prevention
     - title: Mobile Payment Fraud
-      markdown__Content: FingerprintJS Pro works for all web applications including hybrid mobile apps.
+      content: FingerprintJS Pro works for all web applications including hybrid mobile apps.
 Flag suspicious customers making mobile purchases and prevent more chargebacks.
       icon: /img/uploads/smartphone-1-.svg
       iconAlt: Mobile payment fraud
       iconTitle: Mobile payment fraud
 blocks:
-  - markdown__Content: Any form of payment fraud can result in a chargeback for your website, which may result in lost revenue, stolen goods or services, and damage to your merchant reputation.
+  - content: Any form of payment fraud can result in a chargeback for your website, which may result in lost revenue, stolen goods or services, and damage to your merchant reputation.
 No matter the cause, accurate user identification helps reduce this incredibly important indicator of